libremfg/rhize-docs/content/use-cases/track-and-trace.md

 * **Material requirements**.
 The material that corresponds to the material actuals in the performance.
 Requirements may include:
    - Material to be produced, along with their scheduled quantities and units of measure
    * Material to be consumed, along with their scheduled quantities and units of measure
-   * Any by products
+   * Any by-product material and scrap
 * **Planned equipment**.
 This can be compared to the real equipment used.
 * **WorkDirective**.
 The dispatched version of the planned work.
 The directive may include:
-   - Specifications or a BoM (if the requirements are not in the order itself).
+   - Specifications or a BoM (if the requirements are not in the order itself)
-   - Any relevant work master configuration (routing, process parameters like temp, times, etc)
+   - Any relevant work master configuration (routing, process parameters like temperature, durations, and so on)

 ### Quality information